pomdtr/smallweb.run/docs/src/hosting/local/windows.md

 caddy trust
 ```

-There is no need to setup dnsmasq on Ubuntu, as it seems to be already configured to resolve `.localhost` domains to `127.0.0.1`.
+There is no need to setup dnsmasq on Windows, as it seems to be already configured to resolve `.localhost` domains to `127.0.0.1`.

 ### Testing the setup